 General Legal Services Invoice

 Use this when you're providing multiple types of legal services or when your billing doesn't fit into a specific category.
+This flexible template supports mixed task types within a single matter while maintaining compliance through standardized headers, clear service descriptions, and proper expense categorization, helping ensure your invoice stays structured and aligned with professional billing standards.

 Hourly Billing Invoice

 You can use this when billing clients by the hour for services like court appearances, depositions, legal research, or client consultations.
+The layout is built around time entries, with columns for date, task description, timekeeper, hours worked, rate, and line total - everything a client needs to verify the charges without calling your office.

 Flat Fee Invoice

 This template can be used when you've agreed to a fixed fee for specific services like contract drafting, document review, or estate planning.
 The format focuses on service descriptions rather than hourly breakdowns.
+Since there's no time log, the description field carries more weight; be specific about the scope of work delivered, so the client understands exactly what the fee covers.

 Retainer Invoice

-At the end, what we would suggest is to send invoices immediately after completing work.
-Because, over time, those details fade, and clients question charges they would have accepted without hesitation if billed promptly.
-Second, keep invoice language specific and jargon-free.
-Clients can understand ‘reviewed contract for potential issues’ better than ‘performed comprehensive legal analysis.’
+At the end, we suggest sending invoices immediately after completing work.
+Because those details face over time and clients question charges—that would have been accepted without hesitation if billed promptly.

 Most importantly, when clients repeatedly ask questions about specific line items, you should add more details to those descriptions.
 Your template should be clear enough that clients can review, approve, and pay without needing to call your firm for clarification.